Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 ###  Volume parameters

- - **Initial liquid volume**: this is how much liquid is initially in the vial
+ - **Initial volume**: this is how much liquid is initially in the vial
- - **Max liquid volume**: the efflux tube's position determines the maximum volume your liquid volume will reach.
+ - **Max working volume**: the efflux tube's position determines the maximum volume your liquid volume will reach.

 ###  Configuration parameters